Pulp, Duran Duran, and Saint Etienne all submitted James Bond theme songs for 1997’s Tomorrow Never Dies, before Sheryl Crow’s version was chosen.

 “The city streets are littered with the casualties, the could haves, the should haves, and the would’ve beens…”

-After Pulp had contributed a far superior cover of Octopussy's “All-Time High” for Shaken And Stirred, Arnold invited them to submit a track.
-Working to a tight deadline, the band turned around their contribution in two days, providing a slightly Bowie-flavoured track that instantly conjures the visual of a silhouetted Jarvis Cocker throwing some shapes in the opening titles instead of naked women.
+Pulp covered Octopussy's “All-Time High” for Shaken And Stirred, so Arnold invited them to submit a theme.
+Working to a tight deadline, the band turned around their demo in two days.
+Their slightly Bowie-flavoured track instantly conjures the visual of a silhouetted Jarvis Cocker throwing some shapes in the opening titles instead of naked women.

 Like various other artists who submitted a song, they also released their track, but under the title “Tomorrow Never Lies” – nodding, whether intentionally or not, to the film’s working title in the process of distinguishing it for copyright reasons.
 The song was featured as a bonus track on Pulp’s 1998 album “This Is Hardcore” and as a B-side on “Help The Aged”, which peaked at number 8 in the UK singles chart.